djkramnik/smb3-overworld/README.md

 ## SMB3 React overworld

 Experiment with creating an smb3 style overworld in React.
+I did not enjoy making this and this result is not particularly impressive.
+If I try this again it will be with webgl.

 ![output](https://user-images.githubusercontent.com/4875848/74688165-a13f7b80-51a4-11ea-8f2b-cd771ebeea2f.gif)